 Tokyo Sea Life Park is a very impressive aquarium.
-Its mission is to display animals from Tokyo’s own sea and the rest of the world, and it has a wide range of exhibition areas.
-Highlights include a donut-shaped tank containing 2,200 tons of water housing bluefin tuna and a penguin park.
+Its mission is to display animals from Tokyo’s own sea as well as from the rest of the world, and it has a wide range of exhibition areas.
+Highlights include a penguin park and a donut-shaped 2,200 tons housing bluefin tuna.
 Make sure you ask a guide what time the penguin feeding times are.

 A trip can be combined with a stroll or picnic in Kasai Rinkai park and a ride on the nearby giant Ferris wheel.

 Luckily for cheapos there are three days a year that allow free admission: October 10th (The aquarium’s Anniversary Day), May 4th (Greenery Day), and October 1st (Tokyo Citizens’ Day).

 This is a vibey and popular but fairly small market, with around 120 vendors selling Japanese antiques, as well as kimono, tableware, furniture and decor from decades past, and all manner of other stuff you might expect to find at […]

 Tokyo is filled with interesting and unique manhole covers — just take a look at our guide dedicated on the subject.
 Get a tour of these manholes and explore all 62 municipalities and wards at the same time by participating […]

 Kat Nip is a Polish stand-up comedian based in Berlin.
 She has performed all over the world: Cape Town, London, Amsterdam, Barcelona, Vienna, and Bangkok to name a city or two.
 Kat’s been called a ‘Polish Joan Rivers’, ‘joke kalashnikov’, […]